furlongm/patchman/README.md

 OSGroup that the Host's Operating System is in, and uses the OSGroup's Repositories to determine the applicable updates.
 This is useful in environments where many hosts are homogeneous (e.g. cloud/cluster environments).

+### Erratum
+Errata for CentOS can be downloaded from https://cefs.steve-meier.de/ .
+These errata are parsed and stored in the database.
+If a PackageUpdate contains a package that is a security update in the errata, then that update is marked as being a security update.